 Born in Dearborn, MI, Sanderson grew up in the suburbs of Chicago and attended Glenbrook North High School in Northbrook, IL, where he led the school to the 1974 state championship.
 He was selected by the Kansas City Royals in the 11th round of the 1974 amateur draft but chose to accept a scholarship from Vanderbilt University instead of signing.
-He was a pitcher with the United States national team during his college years, taking part in two major competitions, the 1975 Intercontinental Cup in Jarry Park in Montreal, QC and the 1975 Pan-American Games held in Mexico City.
+He was a pitcher with the United States national team during his college years, taking part in two major competitions, the 1975 Intercontinental Cup in Jarry Park in Montreal, QC and the 1975 Pan American Games held in Mexico City.
 In the '75 Intercontinental Cup, he had the best ERA (0.60) and tied for the best record (2-0) as the USA won the Gold Medal.
 He fanned 13 in a complete game win over Bronze Medalist Nicaragua and worked three shutout innings of extra-inning relief to beat Silver Medalist Japan.
+He won Silver in the 1975 Pan American Games.
 He was selected by the Montreal Expos in the third round of the 1977 amateur draft and signed a contract on June 21.

 The Expos' Glory Years